 The word thou (and its forms thee, thy and thine) were used wherever we would say you to indicate only one person, and ye and you were only plural in meaning.
 We lost the singular, so we stretched the plural to include the singular, and that makes a lot of stuff ambiguous.
 It’s particularly troublesome if you are upset at a store when you are trying to return defective merchandise.
-You say, “Your policy is mean-spirited,” and the employee says, “I didn’t make the policy,” and you say, “I don’t mean you personally, I am talking about your store.”
+You say, “Your policy is mean-spirited,” and the employee says, “I didn’t make the policy,” and you say, “I don’t mean ‘you’ the person, I mean ‘you’ the store.”
 Awkward.

 Eventually, English will develop a second-person plural pronoun, but until we reach a consensus, the great pronoun famine continues.